 - 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - Have documentation that all vehicles used in the provision of In-Home and Community Support have automobile insurance. - 7.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of In-Home and Community Support have automobile insurance. - 7.
 Have documentation that all vehicles used in the provision of In-Home and Community Support have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance, in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
-Comply with Department standards related to provider qualifications.
+Have an annual training plan to improve the knowledge, skills and core competencies of agency personnel. - 10.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.

+11. Comply with Department standards related to provider qualifications.